 This Notice summarizes the significant activities and initiatives that we will focus on in our 2023 fiscal year: April 2022 – March 2023 (FY23).
 These activities and initiatives will take place in the context of the amalgamation of IIROC and the Mutual Fund Dealers Association of Canada (MFDA) scheduled to close on December 31, 2022, creating a New SRO effective January 1, 2023.

-In addition to delivering on our core mandate of investor protection and market integrity, we have prioritized our focus on the following:
+In addition to the ongoing delivery of IIROC’s core mandate of investor protection and market integrity, we are focused on the following priorities:

 - advancing our various initiatives and commitments related to investor protection

 - supporting industry transformation to more effectively and efficiently serve Canadians

 - working towards the successful closing of the IIROC and MFDA amalgamation and the creation of a new, enhanced self-regulatory organization.

 These IIROC priorities will help inform the development of a new strategic plan and priorities for the New SRO.